slowdivePTG/X-ray-chemistry/Weekly_Progress.md

 2. Test a simple model but consider a mixture of H/He rather than $\text{H}_2/\text{He}$. $J_{X21}=0.1$ for 1 mys then turn off the X-ray radiation.
 Plot the abundance of $\text{CH}_4$ with time.

 > For this molecular cloud test we choose the **osu_01_2007** network and the initial conditions proposed by *Wakelam & Herbst (2008)*: a constant temperature of $\text{T} = 10\text{ K}$, $\ce{H2}$ density of $10^4\text{ cm}^{−3}$, cosmic rays ionization rate of $1.3 \times 10^{−17}\text{ s}^{−1}$, and a visual extinction of 10.
-> The initial conditions of the species are listed in Table 7 and correspond to the EA2 model of *Wakelam & Herbst (2008)*, an high-metal environment observed in the diffuse cloud $\zeta$ *Ophiuchi*
+> The initial conditions of the species are listed in Table 7 and correspond to the EA2 model of *Wakelam & Herbst (2008)*, a high-metal environment observed in the diffuse cloud $\zeta$ *Ophiuchi*

 ```fortran
   Tgas = 1d1 !gas temperature (K)